Working Group on Public Service Productivity Terms of Reference

 Deliverables

-The working group will provide advice and recommendations to the President of the Treasury Board, through an interim and final report.
+The working group will provide advice and recommendations to the President of the Treasury Board, through a final report.
 The reports will provide the working group’s observations of the current status of productivity in the Federal Public Service, the factors affecting public service productivity and priorities for action.
-The interim report will be delivered to the President of the Treasury Board by December 20th, 2024, with a final report delivered on or before February 28th, 2025.
+A final report will be delivered to the President of the Treasury Board on or before March 31, 2025.
 The final report will outline the working group’s recommendations.

 Recommendations to improve productivity in the federal public service will: